 An explanation of how these results were calculated can be found at the end of this article.
 Please note that both audio and video brands are included in these rankings, and that the table below shown brands in alphabetical order, NOT in the order in which they were ranked in the study.

 The 2021 league table contains large cloud providers (AWS, Google Cloud, Microsoft Azure), IT equipment providers (Arista, Cisco), and well-known digital application vendors like Adobe and Apple.
 ‘Vision of the Future’ is not just the domain of large technology companies, as there is good representation in this league table of familiar media technology suppliers such as AJA Video, Ross Video, or Zixi.

 How these rankings relate to a customer’s purchase decision is an important aspect of interrupting the data.
 A more detailed review of the relationship is available to clients of the BBS reports.

-Given the events of 2020, it is interesting to also present last year’s league table for ‘Vision of the Future.’
-The 2019 version is provided below.
+Given the events of 2021, it is interesting to also present last year’s league table for ‘Vision of the Future’.
+The 2020 version is provided below.

-As illustrated in the 2019 and 2020 BBS League Tables for ‘Vision of the Future’ there was a reshuffling of the leaders between 2019 and 2020.
-The tables have only 13 common members, meaning more than half of the 2020 BBS League Table for ‘Vision of the Future’ is new.
+As illustrated in the 2020 and 2021 BBS League Tables for ‘Vision of the Future’ there was a reshuffling of the leaders between 2020 and 2021.
+The tables have 16 common members, meaning a little less than half of the 2021 BBS League Table for ‘Vision of the Future’ is new.

 How These Results Were Calculated